-House of Brigid, Inc. invites recent college graduates to live as an intentional lay community for one year, dedicating themselves to the service of the Irish Catholic Church and to spiritual and personal formation.
+The House of Brigid invites recent college graduates to live as an intentional lay community for one year, dedicating themselves to the service of the Irish Catholic Church and to spiritual and personal formation.
 The founding community is based in the Diocese of Ferns at Clonard Church of the Annunciation, and is known by its Irish name, Teach Bhríde (pronounced “chalk breed”).
 A second community is located in Ireland’s capital city, Dublin.

 Teach Bhríde is also committed to allowing its members a year of personal and spiritual growth.
 This is achieved by individual and communal prayer, spiritual direction, and experience of the Irish way of life.

 Founded in 2009 as an initiative of the University of Notre Dame Folk Choir, our mission stems from a spirit of gratitude to the missionaries of Ireland who brought the Catholic faith to America, an effort to strengthen in today’s Irish Catholics the faith that sustained their ancestors, and a desire to give young Americans the opportunity to immerse themselves in Irish culture and Celtic spirituality.